Creating Funnels

 - Add each step/event listed above in a sequential order to build the funnel

-- And click the Create Funnel button
+- And click the Refresh button

 And in less than a minute, you have a Wishlist to Purchase funnel ready to be analysed by your entire team!